 In addition, the Commissioner also acknowledged that data users with overseas branches may need to exchange information with its branches at some point.
 The Commissioner is considering issuing a guideline on the mechanism and implementation of cross border data transfer and has sought feedback on the important matters to be considered in the proposed guideline.

 Under the PDPA, data users have an obligation to take ‘practical’ steps to protect personal data, and in doing so, must develop and implement a security policy.
 The Commissioner may also, from time to time, set out security standards with which the data user must comply, and the data user is required to ensure that its data processors comply with these security standards.

 In addition, the Standards provide separate security standards for personal data processed electronically and for personal data processed non-electronically (among others) and require data users to have regard to the Standards in taking practical steps to protect the personal data from any loss, misuse, modification, unauthorized or accidental access or disclosure, alteration or destruction.

-There is no requirement under the PDPA for data users to notify authorities regarding data breaches in Malaysia though there appears to be a voluntary data breach notification option available on the Personal Data Protection Department's website.
+Currently, there is no requirement under the PDPA for data users to notify authorities regarding data breaches in Malaysia.
+Previously there was a voluntary data breach notification option available on the PDP Department’swebsite, but the option appears to be no longer available.
 News reports dated October 5, 2018 suggest that Malaysia's laws could be updated, to include data breach notification requirements modeled after those under the European Union's General Data Protection Regulation (GDPR), including requiring providing notice to government authorities.